cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/resource-visibility.md

     - /manager/resource-visibility/
 ---

-The resource's visibility defines who can see the resource.
+The visibility of the resource defines who can see the resource.
 It can have one of the following values:

 - **private** - The resource is visible to the user that created the resource, the tenant’s managers and the system’s admins.
 Only these users can see or use this resource.
 - **tenant** - The resource is visible to all users in the current tenant.
 (Default value)